riya-verma-7/Resume-Form/README.md

-THis is a Resume collection form built on pure html .
+This is a Resume collection form built on pure html .